-The RSL & Services Clubs Association has established a new trust fund to manage our fundraising and expenditure for Homes for Heroes and other Veterans services going forward.
+The RSL & Services Clubs Association has established a trust fund to manage our fundraising and expenditure for Veterans services.
 The Veterans Benevolent Fund (ABN 71 930 046 982) has been created with an independent Board appointed to administer the Fund.
 The Fund has been registered with ASIC and the Australian Taxation Office, approved by the Australian Charities and Not-for-profits Commission (ACNC) for Deductible Gift Recipients (DGR) status, and approved to fundraise by the NSW Department of Fair Trading.

 Our Association’s continuing commitment is to encourage RSL Clubs and all other ex-services clubs and ESOs to contribute funds to the programs and services delivering real and positive outcomes for veterans and their families.

-The Objects of the Veterans Benevolent Fund are:
+CLICK HERE to view the objects of the Veterans Benevolent Fund

 Any Club, RSL Sub-branch or other Ex-services organization, Company or Corporation, individual donor or philanthropic fund is very welcome and encouraged to make donations to the Veterans Benevolent Fund.
 All donations are Tax deductible and will be provided with a Tax Receipt.